benchmarko/LocoBasic/README.md

 ## LocoBasic Language Description

-Keywords should be uppercase, but all lowercase is also accepted (not-strict mode).
+Keywords should be all uppercase, but all lowercase is also accepted (not-strict mode).

 ### Control Structures